This is the bit where we tell you why we're doing this

 AAMI Corporate Affairs Manager Yves Noldus: “Our research indicates that the interaction between cars and bicycles, particularly in urban areas, continues to be a source of conflict for riders and drivers alike.
 Many of the responses we received highlight that motorists tend to see cyclists as a nuisance and are not always willing to share the road. .
 Two in three drivers (66%) say they find cyclists hard to see and a similar proportion (65%) qualify them as a road hazard outright.
 One-in-four (26%) say they have had an accident or a near miss with a cyclist."

-We believe that with driver attitudes not changing in the last decade, and in many parts of the country, actually deteriorating, the cycling community needs to do all it can in order to increase our legal rights and maintain our presence on Australian roads.
-To that we're proposing that these two measures be introduced into the Australian Road Rules:
+We now believe that with driver attitudes not changing in the last decade, and in many parts of the country, actually deteriorating, the cycling community needs to do all it can in order to increase our legal rights and maintain our presence on Australian roads.
+To that we've been proposing that these two measures be introduced into the Australian Road Rules:

-1) We lobby for a Minimum Safe Passing Distance Rule of one point five (1.5) metres to be introduced by lobbying your respective State Transport Minister as well as the Federal Minister, as according to the Queensland Transport Minister Rachel Nolan in response to the Queensland petition, the State's are more likely to incorporate the rule into State law codes if the rule is changed nationally.
+1) We lobby for a Minimum Safe Passing Distance Rule of one point five (1.5) metres - up until 2011 it was still only 1m - to be introduced by lobbying our respective State Transport Ministers as well as the Federal Minister.
+According to successive Queensland Transport Ministers beginning with Rachel Nolan in response to the '09 Queensland Minimum Safe Passing Distance petition and through until early in 2013, the State's are unlikely to incorporate the rule into State law codes until is recommendation is made by the National Transport Commission.

 2)We also push for the introduction of signage such as that shown on this page, to be made the standard nationally to further highlight the existance of such a rule, and which will serve to remind motorists of their responsability to pass by cyclists safely.